DoD

 The DoD advertises vacancies on USAjobs.gov just like the FAA.
 Unlike the FAA, they do not hire those without previous ATC experience.
 The qualifications needed to apply for a vacancy vary by individual facility, and sometimes by military branch.

-What is the hiring process like?
+What is the Hiring process like?

 After applying, qualified applicants applications are sent to the selecting official, who ranks the applicants and submits selections to HR.
 Typically, there are more names submitted than vacancies, so if one person declines, another will be offered the position.
 HR will send a temporary offer to the selectee, and upon acceptance will vet the individuals documents, and process any needed clearances.
 A firm offer will then be made, and a start date agreed upon.
 The process is typically much faster than the FAA, taking only a few months from announcement to start date.